hamiltonne/vocabulator/README.md

 **Usage:**
 1. Generate a `dictionary` with `makedict` ([available here](https://github.com/hamiltonne/makedict)).
-2. Preapre your text files to be read in.
+2. Prepare your text files to be read in.
 Two requirements:
    - They must be in plain text.
    - They must stored in a subdirectory in the program's root
 3. Run `python vocabulator.py` with two positional commands: input directory & encoding format (usually either `ascii` or `utf8`)

 **Notes:**
-The program can take a while depending on the size of the input.
+The program can take a while depending on the input.
-Accuracy is ~90% - it may miss certain conjugated verbs and nouns but in most cases those words will appear in other recognizable tenses.
+Accuracy is ~90% - it may miss certain conjugated verbs and nouns but in most cases these words will appear in other recognizable tenses.
 Considering the accuracy, this tool is best used for comparative analyses rather than estimating the vocabulary demonstrated by a single work or author.

 **To-do:**